The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The universal DAHA of type

-The double affine Hecke algebra (DAHA) for a reduced root system was defined by Cherednik \cite{chered}, and the definition was extended to include nonreduced root systems by Sahi \cite{sahi}.
-The most general DAHA of rank 1 is associated with the root system $(C_1^\vee, C_1)$.
-In \cite{dahater} we introduced a central extension of this algebra called the universal DAHA of type $(C_1^\vee, C_1)$.
-In the present paper we will work with a variation on this algebra.
+The double af\/f\/ine Hecke algebra (DAHA) for a~reduced root system was def\/ined by Cherednik~\cite{chered}, and the def\/inition was extended to include nonreduced root systems by Sahi~\cite{sahi}.
+The most general DAHA of rank 1 is associated with the root system $(C_1^\vee,C_1)$.
+In~\cite{dahater} we introduced a~central extension of this algebra called the universal DAHA of type $(C_1^\vee,C_1)$.
+In the present paper we will work with a~variation on this algebra.